aarnaaa/Energy-Consumption-Pattern-Analysis-using-PCA-and-K-Means/docs/COMPLETE_PROJECT_EXPLANATION.md

 1. Reject any K whose partition is unstable (mean pairwise ARI across 10 seeds
    < 0.6) or leaves a cluster below 5% of consumers.
-2. For the survivors, min-max normalize three internal indices — silhouette (higher better), Calinski-Harabasz (higher better), inverted Davies-Bouldin (lower better) — and average them.
+2. For the survivors, min-max normalize three internal indices (silhouette, higher better; Calinski-Harabasz, higher better; inverted Davies-Bouldin, lower better) and average them.
 3. Apply a 5% tolerance band: if the best-scoring K and a smaller K are within 0.05 composite points, the **smaller** K wins (parsimony is built in).
-4. Inertia/elbow is computed and reported for context only — it can never override the composite.
+4. Inertia/elbow is computed and reported for context only.
+It can never override the composite.

 ### The flagship sweep (K = 2–10, config `99c7a6631340d301`)